jameskimmel/deSEC_DynDNS/README.md

 ## Configure
 On [deSEC.io](https://desec.io), create your auth token.
-Make sure that you have already created the A and/or AAAA records, since the auth token is by default not allowed to do that.

 Edit the domain and the token in the script with an editor you like.
 I use nano as an example.
 ```bash